 Ordinarily, there will be an annual award presented to one Primary Early Career Teacher and one Secondary Early Career Teacher.

-Each award consists of a $2,000 scholarship to fund a suitable professional development opportunity, and also a framed certificate.
-Scholarship prizes are to be redeemed within two years of the date of being awarded unless otherwise approved by the Head of Human Resource Services.
+This award consists of a $2,000 scholarship to fund a suitable professional development opportunity, and also a framed certificate.
+Scholarship prizes are to be redeemed within two (2) years of the date of being awarded unless otherwise approved by the Head of Human Resource Services.

 Eligibility for the outstanding early career teacher award